NorskHelsenett/RabbitMq-IntegrationSample/RabbitMq_integration/ReadMe.md

-# Examples for RabbitMq client setup
+# Example for RabbitMq client setup
-This repo contains examples on how to setup a RabbitMq client and how to connect it to a queue.
+This is a example on how to setup a RabbitMq AMQP client and how to connect it to a queue.
 How to use the events to sync updates to a healthcare system.

 RabbitMq is set up with a stream (maybe queues also) where you will find the events `CommunicationPartyUpdated` and `CommunicationPartyCreated`.
-The AmqpQueueConsumer is configured to consume AMQP queues, this means that you have to use ServiceBusManagerV2 to retrieve your AMQP queue name.
+The AmqpQueueConsumer is configured to consume AMQP queues, this means that you have to use ServiceBusManagerV2 to retrieve the name of your AMQP queue.
 We create a client for ServiceBusManagerV2 in Program.cs.

-The stream client is not dependent on ServiceBuManagerV2 as it only consume streams.
-All clients can connect to the same stream, meaning that the stream name will be predefined.

 CommunicationPartyService is used to fetch data about the communicationParty when the consumer receives an event.